FireFreexe/usb-kvm-diy-context-submission/ipad-kvm-instructions.md

 service dnsmasq restart
 ```

-then make it executable:
+Then make it executable:

 ```
 sudo chmod +x /usr/local/sbin/usb-gadget.sh
 ```

-now make the file /lib/systemd/system/usbgadget.service and put this in it:
+Now make the file `/lib/systemd/system/usbgadget.service` and put this in it:

 ```
 [Unit]